tastycode-dev/tastycode-dev.github.io/_posts/2023-10-01-tasty-gpu-pricing-derivatives-on-a-budget.md

 - GPU is 2x faster
 - GPU is 3x-5x cheaper

-This combined gives <u>10x factor</u> in favour of GPU as a platform for pricing derivatives.
+This combined gives <u>10x factor</u> in favor of GPU as a platform for pricing derivatives.